Nael-Studio/nael-platform/examples/mongo-orm/README.md

 # Mongo ORM Example

 This example shows how to combine the NL Framework HTTP stack with the driver-based ORM package.
-It wires up a simple `User` collection using the bundled MongoDB driver, exposes REST endpoints, and demonstrates seed execution.
+It wires up a simple `User` collection using the bundled MongoDB driver, exposes REST endpoints, and demonstrates tracked, automatic seed execution.

 ## What you get

-- `OrmModule.forRoot` + `createMongoDriver` configuration with automatic seed execution
+- `OrmModule.forRoot` + `createMongoDriver` configuration with automatic, history-aware seed execution
 - `OrmRepository` usage from services and seeds
 - REST handlers built with `@nl-framework/http`
 - Config-driven HTTP server bootstrap via `NaelFactory`